-When MLD snooping is enabled on a VLAN, the switch acts to minimize unnecessary multicast traffic.
-If the switch receives multicast traffic for a given multicast address, it forwards that traffic only to ports on the VLAN that have MLD hosts for that address.
-It drops that traffic for ports on the VLAN that have no MLD hosts.
+When MLD snooping is enabled on a VLAN, the switch minimizes unnecessary multicast traffic.
+If the switch receives multicast traffic destined for a given multicast address, it forwards that traffic to ports on the VLAN that have MLD hosts for that address.
+It drops traffic for ports on the VLAN that have no MLD hosts.

-The table will use the last entry of the currently displayed entry as a basis for the next lookup.
-When the end is reached the text "No More Entries" is shown in the displayed table.
+The switch will use the last entry of the currently displayed entry as a basis for the next lookup.
+When the end is reached, the text "No More Entries" appears.
+Use the button to start over.

-To configure the MLD snooping VLAN configuration in the web interface:
+To configure the MLD Snooping VLAN Configuration in the web interface:

-- 1. Click Configuration, MLD Snooping, and VLAN Configuration. - 2.
+- 1. Click Configuration, MLD Snooping, VLAN Configuration. - 2.
 Specify the VLAN ID with entries per page. - 3.
-Click refresh to manually refresh an entry of the MLD snooping VLAN configuration information. - 4.
-Click "<< or >>" to move to the previous or next entry.
+Click "Refresh" to refresh a entry of the MLD Snooping VLAN Configuration Information. - 4.
+Click "<< or >>" to move to previous or next entry.

-Figure 3-7.2: The MLD Snooping VLAN Configuration.
+Figure 3-6.2: The MLD Snooping VLAN Configuration.

-Snooping Enabled: This enables the per-VLAN MLD snooping.
+Snooping Enabled: Enables the per-VLAN MLD Snooping.
 Only up to 32 VLANs can be selected.

-MLD Querier: A router sends MLD query messages onto a particular link.
-This router is called the querier.
-Enable the MLD querier in the VLAN.
+MLD Querier: A router sends MLD Query messages onto a particular link.
+This Router is called the Querier.
+It enables the MLD Querier in the VLAN.

-Compatibility: Compatibility is maintained by hosts and routers.
-They take appropriate actions depending on the versions of MLD operating on hosts and routers within a network.
-The allowed selection is MLD-Auto, Forced MLDv1, or Forced MLDv2.
+Compatibility: Compatibility is maintained by hosts and routers taking appropriate actions, depending on the versions of MLD operating on hosts and routers within a network.
+The allowed selection is MLD-Auto, Forced MLDv1, and Forced MLDv2.
 The default compatibility value is MLD-Auto.

-Rv: This is robustness variable.
-The robustness variable allows tuning for the expected packet loss on a network.
+Rv: Robustness Variable.
+The Robustness Variable allows tuning for the expected packet loss on a network.
 The allowed range is 1 to 255.
 The default robustness variable value is 2.

-QI: This is the query interval.
-The query interval is the interval between general queries sent by the querier.
+QI: Query Interval.
+The Query Interval is the interval between General Queries sent by the Querier.
 The allowed range is 1 to 31744 seconds.
 The default query interval is 125 seconds.

-QRI: This is the query response interval.
-The maximum response delay used to calculate the maximum response code inserted into the periodic general queries.
+QRI: Query Response Interval.
+The Maximum Response Delay used to calculate the Maximum Response Code inserted into the periodic General Queries.
 The allowed range is 0 to 31744 in tenths of seconds.
 The default query response interval is 100 in tenths of seconds (10 seconds).

-LLQI (LMQI for IGMP): This is the last listener query interval.
-The last listener query interval is the maximum response delay used to calculate the maximum response code inserted into multicast address specific queries sent in response to version 1 multicast listener done messages.
-It is also the maximum response delay used to calculate the maximum response code inserted into multicast address and source specific query messages.
+LLQI (LMQI for IGMP): Last Listener Query Interval.
+The Last Listener Query Interval is the Maximum Response Delay used to calculate the Maximum Response Code inserted into Multicast Address Specific Queries.
+It is sent in response to Version 1 Multicast Listener Done messages.
+It is also the Maximum Response Delay used to calculate the Maximum Response Code inserted into Multicast Address and Source Specific Query messages.
 The allowed range is 0 to 31744 in tenths of seconds.
 The default last listener query interval is 10 in tenths of seconds (1 second).

-URI: This is the unsolicited report interval.
-The unsolicited report interval is the time between repetitions of a node's initial report of interest in a multicast address.
+URI: Unsolicited Report Interval.
+The Unsolicited Report Interval is the time between repetitions of a node's initial report of interest in a multicast address.
 The allowed range is 0 to 31744 seconds.
 The default unsolicited report interval is 1 second.

-Upper right icon (Refresh, <<, >>): Click to manufally refresh the status, or move to the next or previous page.
+Upper right icon (Refresh, <<, >>): Click "Refresh" to refresh the IGMP Group Status manually.
+Click "<<" or ">>" to move to the next or previous page.

-- Save Click to save changes. - Reset- Click to restore default settings.
+- Apply Click to apply changes. - Reset- Click "Reset" to undo any changes made locally and revert to previously saved values.